Tradeshift-Developer-Community/Embed-Sample-1/README.md

 Tradeshift Third-party App Demo
 ==================

-This is a demo app for demostrating how third-party app developer can use Tradeshift OAuth2 and API plateform to build a simplest web server application.
+This is a demo application to demonstrate Tradeshift's API platform and Ouath 2, for a simple embeddable application that calls common API methods.
-This demo app is written in Node.js.
+This demo is written in Node.js.

 For the details of building an app upon Tradeshift platform, please refer to http://developer.tradeshift.com/